Mycelium-Project/Mycelium-Project/README.md

-# Framework
+# Mycelium Project
-An unnamed framework for logging across coprocessors, plugin extensions, & a front end for users with proper support for user plugins without a need to rebuild.
+An now named framework for logging across coprocessors, plugin extensions, & a front end for users with proper support for user plugins without a need to rebuild.

 To be built in rust & kotlin for the robot side, and rust & TS/TSX with Next & Tauri for the user interface.